 Neuropilin-2 (NRP2) is a cell surface receptor that plays a key role in lymphatic development and in regulating inflammatory responses.
 In many forms of cancer, high NRP2 expression is associated with worse outcomes.
 NRP2 can interact with multiple ligands and co-receptors to influence their functional roles.

-NRP-2 can bind to multiple ligands and co-receptors to influence various functional roles, including interaction with type 3 semaphorins and plexins to impact neural development, and also forms of vascular endothelial growth factor (VEGF), especially VEGF-C, which is involved in lymphangiogenesis.
+NRP2 can bind to multiple ligands and co-receptors to influence various cellular functions.
+It interacts with type 3 semaphorins and plexins to impact inflammation and neural development, and with forms of vascular endothelial growth factor (VEGF) and their receptors, especially VEGF-C and VEGFR3, which are centrally involved in lymphangiogenesis.

-Recent evidence suggests that there are high levels of NRP-2 expression found on different immune cell types, which may play important roles in migration, antigen presentation, phagocytosis and cell-to-cell interactions.
-NRP-2 is expressed in various cells of the immune system such as B cells, T-cells, NK cells, neutrophils, dendritic cells and macrophages, including alveolar macrophages.
-It plays an important role in the regulation of immune cell activation and migration including endosome maturation, the modulation of autophagy and efferocytosis.
-This suggests that NRP-2 may be an important regulator of biological responses in a number of different disease settings with potential for therapeutic intervention.
+Recent evidence suggests that NRP2 is expressed at robust levels on different immune cell types, especially upon activation, where it may play important roles in migration, phagocytosis and efferocytosis, and cell-to-cell interactions.
+NRP2 is expressed in various cells of the immune system such as neutrophils, dendritic cells, macrophages, including alveolar macrophages, T cells, and B cells.
+In addition, elevated NRP2 expression in tumors is frequently associated with a worsened outcome, and has been described to contribute to resistance to oncolytic drugs via the promotion of autophagic mechanisms.
+This suggests that NRP2 may be an important regulator of biological responses in a number of different disease settings with potential for therapeutic intervention.

 aTyr is currently investigating NRP2 receptor biology, both internally and in collaboration with key academic thought leaders, to identify new product candidates for a variety of disease settings, including cancer, inflammation, and lymphangiogenesis.